• Skip to primary navigation

 Alabama.
 Adult adoptees have the unrestricted right to request and obtain their own original birth certificates, beginning at age 19.
 Read more.

 Alaska.
 Adult adoptees have an unrestricted right to request and obtain their original birth certificates, beginning at age 18.
-Full Details
+Read More.

 Arizona.
-Adult adoptees do not have an unrestricted right to request and obtain a copy of their own original birth certificates.
-Arizona implemented a "donut hole" provision in a new law, effective January 1, 2022.
-It provides a right to some adoptees based on their dates of birth but denies the right to obtain the OBC to the vast majority of adoptees born in the state.
+Arizona implemented a "donut hole" provision in a new law, which became effective on January 1, 2022.
+It allows only some adoptees to request the OBC--- based on their date of birth---but denies the right to obtain the OBC to the vast majority of Arizona-born adopted people.
 Read more.

-Arkansas.
-Beginning August 1, 2018, Arkansas law allows adult adoptees to request their adoption files.
-The request, however, is subject to a birthparent's ability to redact their names on the original birth certificates.
-This flow chart outlines how the law works.
-More information about the law and its requirements and discriminatory limitations is also here.
+Arkansas.While Arkansas law allows adult adoptees to request their adoption files, the request is subject to a birthparent's ability to redact their names on the original birth certificates.
+A FAQ with information about the law and its requirements and discriminatory limitations is here.

 California.
 Adult adoptees do not have a right to request and obtain their own original birth certificates, except by court order.
-Adoptees must petition the court and show “good and compelling cause” in order to obtain any original birth record.
+Adoptees must petition the court and show “good and compelling cause” in order to obtain a copy of their own original birth record.
 Read more.

 Colorado.
-Adult adoptees have a right to request and obtain their own original birth certificates.
+Colorado-born adult adopted people have a right to request and obtain their own original birth certificates.
 An adopted person who is at least 18 years of age may apply for and receive a non-certified copy of their original birth certificate through the Colorado Department of Health and Environment.
 Read more.

 Connecticut.
 Connecticut-born adult adopted people have an unrestricted right to request and obtain their own original birth certificates.
 The right also extends to the adult children and grandchildren of the adopted person.
 Read more.